awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. Select the type of instance to launch and choose **Next: Configure Instance Details**\.

-1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then configure the following Dedicated Host\-specific settings:
+1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then configure the following settings, which are specific to a Dedicated Host:
    + Tenancy—Choose **Dedicated Host \- Launch this instance on a Dedicated Host**\.
    + Host—Choose either **Use auto\-placement** to launch the instance on any Dedicated Host that has auto\-placement enabled, or select a specific Dedicated Host in the list\.
 The list displays only Dedicated Hosts that support the selected instance type\.
    + Affinity—Choose one of the following options: